cjgd/rchdemo/README.md

 # Springboot REST demo

-A demo springboot complete REST API for a fictional product catalog with orders.
+A demo springboot REST API for a fictional product catalog with orders.

 # How to build/run